-We are a small, remote team making a huge impact, thanks to the support of our network of volunteers – including our trustees.
+We are a small team making a huge impact, thanks to the support of our network of volunteers – including our trustees.

 The Core Team